robertorcosta/azure-docs.pt-br/articles/cosmos-db/cassandra-support.md

 ---
-title: Recursos do Apache Cassandra e comandos compatíveis com a API do Cassandra do Azure Cosmos DB
+title: Recursos do Apache Cassandra compatíveis com a API do Cassandra do Azure Cosmos DB
 description: Saiba mais sobre o suporte a recursos do Apache Cassandra na API do Cassandra do Azure Cosmos DB
 author: kanshiG
 ms.author: govindk